Excerpts from The Schools Our Children Deserve

 Another distinguishing feature is the chance for children to choose what books they want to read, something that teachers have learned is a surefire way of maximizing motivation.
 In fact, giving students a lot more control over their learning is part of what makes Whole Language so effective and exciting – and, at the same time, so disconcerting for people accustomed to having the teacher make all the decisions.
 “Whole Language is not just about giving up the basal,” says one prominent reading teacher.
 “Rather, it is about having teachers and students decide together what is worth knowing and how to come to know it.”

-This recalls a distinction we came across earlier, between inviting kids to play an active role in constructing meaning, on the one hand, and treating them as passive receptacles to be filled up with skills, on the other.
+This recalls a distinction we came across earlier in this book, between inviting kids to play an active role in constructing meaning, on the one hand, and treating them as passive receptacles to be filled up with skills, on the other.
 “The intensive systematic teaching of phonics that is so widely promoted reflects a transmission model of learning . . . a matter of absorbing meaning from the page,” while in Whole Language classrooms, reading is seen as a “transaction between the reader and the text.”
 As parents, we ought to think about that fundamental difference, and then ask which model seems to describe more accurately what reading is all about.
 Which model seems more respectful of children?
 Which is more likely to help them become enthusiastic readers – or even skillful decoders?

 The Consequences of How Kids Learn to Read

 “Which model is more likely to help children become skillful decoders?”
 That last question is particularly provocative because it raises the possibility that Whole Language, besides being more consistent with a philosophical commitment to active learning, is also “the best phonics program there is,” in the words of Jerome Harste of Indiana University.
 Why?
 Because it’s easier to decode a word when you already know what it means.
 By virtue of insisting that meaning should come before skills, Whole Language isn’t just more enjoyable but also more effective.